|2011-12||3||14||.176||1||6||.143||Four EIWA Placewinners|

 F&M wrestlers have made a name for the program on the national stage as well, highlighted by Durso’s eighth-place finish in 2014 to become the program’s first All-American since Craig Blackman in 1981.
 Durso went on to become the first four-time NCAA Qualifier in program history, finishing in the top-16 on three occasions in his illustrious career.

-A total of seven Diplomats have qualified for the NCAA’s under Rogers, including both Durso and Antonio Pelusi '18 in 2016, marking the first time since 1994 that F&M had multiple student-athletes represented.
+A total of eight Diplomats have qualified for the NCAA’s under Rogers, including both Durso and heavyweight Antonio Pelusi '18 in 2016, marking the first time since 1994 that F&M had multiple student-athletes represented.
+Pelusi reached the sport's pinnacle Tournament three times - a feat unaccomplished by a member of his weight class throughout the program's 94-year history.

 A two-time NCAA All-American, Rogers spent the 2009-10 season at American University as the head assistant coach.
 The Eagles produced three All-Americans and recorded its best NCAA finish in 14th place while posting the nation’s second-best grade point average.